winkm89/teachPress/readme.txt

 It's **strongly** recommended to save your teachPress database tables before upgrading!

 == Changelog ==

+= 5.0.5 - (25.03.2015) =
+* Bugfix: Hide the author line of a publication entry, if there is no author or editor given
+* Bugfix: Prevent double escapes for sql statements

 = 5.0.4 - (22.03.2015) =
 * Changed: BibTeX value "tpstatus" renamed to "pubstate" (adapted from biblatex)